uestc-igem-2014/CRISPR-X/README.md

 	Android/ 			The Android project of CRISPR-X
 	desktop/			The desktop version of CRISPR-X
-	server/				The back-end of CRISPR-X, mainly calculation core written in C/C++ .travis.yml         Provide Travis CI automatically build and Coveralls auto-test.
+	server/				The back-end of CRISPR-X, mainly calculation core written in C/C++ Bacteria War/		The game of CRISPR-X
+	release/			The compiled applications
+	doc/				The test and APIs documentation
+	.travis.yml         Provide Travis CI automatically build and Coveralls auto-test.

 ## server